 ATI TEAS assessment test.

 We require a minimum score of 65.
-The test is administered on campus in Room W-142 on three dates this spring:
+The test will be administered virtually on three dates this spring:

 All three exam sessions are from 10 a.m. to 2 p.m.
 Please call the OTA office or email